 Can quality of life be restored?

 All victims of amputation must adjust to a new normal they never thought possible.
-This is why a board certified civil trial attorney in their corner is a priceless asset.
-The attorney will never let the client be bullied by the insurance company after suffering an amputation for which they were not at-fault.
-An experienced and compassionate attorney will stop at nothing to do what’s right for the client.
+This is why a Board Certified lawyer in their corner is a priceless asset.
+The lawyer will never let the client be bullied by the insurance company after suffering an amputation for which they were not at-fault.
+An experienced and compassionate lawyer will stop at nothing to do what’s right for the client.